 About the School of Economics and Finance

-The School of Economics and Finance is ranked as the top economics department in the UK by the Guardian University Guide 2020.
+The School of Economics and Finance is ranked third in the UK by the Guardian University Guide 2021.
 Here you will find engaging courses, inspiring lecturers and a stimulating research environment at the University of St Andrews.

 The School teaches about 400 undergraduate and 60 postgraduate students.
 Find out more about Economics and Finace programmes for prospective students.

 According to research done by The Telegraph, the School's graduates are amongst the highest paid from all subjects among all UK universities.
 When ranked by median salary five years after graduating St Andrews Economics and Finance graduates place third, ahead of most UK leading universities in the Russell Group.

 The School of Economics and Finance has about 40 academic staff from 18 different countries.
 Find out more about their research interests on the people pages.

 - applied theory, decision theory, and game theory

 - macro and international economics

 The School is also home to the Centre for Dynamic Macroeconomic Analysis.

 The School hosts a regular series of seminar events which feature presentations from outstanding experts in their field, both from St Andrews as well as other institutions around the world.

 The history of Castlecliffe